ton-community/ton-docs/docs/develop/tact/smart-contracts/tact-wallet.md

 * seqno - is field that store last executed transaction id.
 Used for deduplication of transactions.
 * key - key of owner.
 Used for checks if transaction asked from wallet owner.
-* walletId - wallet identificator for supporting numbers of wallets based on one key.
+* walletId - wallet id, serves for supporting different(up to uint64) instance of wallets based on one key.
+For each `walledId` we deploy unique smart contract with access by same `key`.

 ```java title="tact-wallet/sources/wallet.tact"